01: WHAT IS CONSCIOUSNESS?

 I have jumped quite a distance from particles to humans.
 Let me go back and explain some things.

 Every group of particles does not experience as a group.
 A rock does not experience as a rock.
 A rock has... quite a few particles.
 All of which are experiencing their instantaneous memory-less moments.
 They are all experiencing the same thing, which isn't anything to write home about.
 There's not much going on.
-Particles on the surface might experience more light, warmth, physical contact with things that are not part of the rock, and other things, when compared with particles in the interior of the rock.
+Particles on the surface might experience more light, warmth, physical contact with things that are not part of the rock, and other things, than particles in the interior of the rock experience.
 But they aren't doing anything.
 There Is not even any movement relative to each other.
 There's nothing there to make the group experience as a group.

 So what is needed to make a group of particles conscious - subjectively experience - as a group?